cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

     * `public_ip` public ip.
 If not specified public ip will be allocated from the pool of free public ips.
 * `rules` list of NAT rules configurations.
     * `type` NAT types.
 Can be 'SNAT' or 'DNAT'.
     * `protocol` network protocol.
-Can be 'tcp', 'udp' or 'any'.
+Can be 'tcp', 'udp', 'tcpudp' or 'any'.
 Applies only for 'DNAT'.
     * `original_port` original port.
 Applies only for 'DNAT'.
     * `translated_port` translated port.
 Applies only for 'DNAT'.
 * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
 Defaults to `false`.